 But rigid timing in the initial stage can cause difficulties.
-In this case, it is recommended to use the indicators, which does not require a complete picture of the day.
+In this case, it is recommended to use the indicators, which do not require a complete picture of the day.
 For example:

-One of the most common time-consumers is the time spent in public transport or car.
+One of the most common time-consumers is the time spent on public transport or car.
 We’ll offer you a few ways to optimize time spent in transport: